 Fourth Generation Texan

-When Matt moved back home to Texas, along with his wife Jennie and son Jeremiah, they immediately got involved in the Tarrant County community.
-Matt joined the Tarrant Republican Party and became Precinct Chair for his precinct, helping out with Republican candidates’ campaigns during various primary and general election cycles.
-He also served as President of the Northwest Tarrant Republican Club.
-He continues to speak to various Republican and civic groups throughout the state.
+The Krause family moved back home to Texas in 2007 and immediately got involved in the Tarrant County community.
+Matt joined the Tarrant County Republican Party and became the Chair for his precinct, fighting for Republican candidates’ campaigns throughout many primary and general election cycles.
+Matt served as the President of the Northwest Tarrant Republican Club and continues to speak to various Republican and civic groups throughout the state.
 As State Representative, Matt rose to various leadership positions including Chairman of the Tourism Caucus and Prayer Caucus as well as being Secretary and Treasurer of the Texas Freedom Caucus.
 During the 87th Legislative Session, Matt was appointed Chairman of the Texas House Committee on General Investigating.

-Matt feels that Tarrant County embodies all the values, beliefs, and traditions that make America the greatest country in the world and positions Texas as a model for other states to emulate.
+Matt feels that Texas embodies all of the values, beliefs, and traditions that make America the greatest country in the world and positions Texas as a model for other states to emulate.
 As State Representative for District 93, Matt has taken his hard work ethic, discipline, and good old-fashioned Texas values to Austin to make our families stronger, more successful, and more secure in their property, jobs, and God-given rights.
 Matt has worked to help some of the most vulnerable among us -- medically fragile children.
 He has worked to cut bureaucratic red tape and improve the system for these kids and their parents.